Outcoding UNIX geniuses

 2. On assignment

-This time, one of the trees may contain variables in place of integers.
-Can we assign integers to all variables so the trees are equal?
+This time, the first tree may contain variables in place of integers.
+Can we unify the trees, that is, assign integers to all variables so the trees are equal?
 The same variable may appear more than once.

 Solution: We extend our data structure to hold variables: